dotnet/Silk.NET/documentation/proposals/Proposal - 3.0 & 3.X Software Development Plan.md

 - Android support has been restored for Windowing and Input, and have received initial testing on this platform.
 - No development on Maths for this preview.

 3.0 Preview 2 is not a production-ready preview and is very experimental.
-This preview should aim to release in late September.

 ### 3.0 Preview 3